 These criteria were based on what was used in the NLST.

-If you fit all of the criteria for lung cancer screening listed above, you and your doctor (or other health care provider) should talk about starting screening.
-He or she will talk to you about what you can expect from screening, including possible benefits and harms, as well as the limitations of screening.
+If you fit all of the criteria listed above for lung cancer screening, you and your doctor (or other health care provider) should talk about screening, including possible benefits and harms, as well as the limitations of screening.

 The main benefit is a lower chance of dying of lung cancer, which accounts for many deaths in current and former smokers.
-Still, it is important to be aware that, like with any type of screening, not everyone who gets screened will benefit.
-Screening with LDCT will not find all lung cancers, and not all of the cancers that are found will be found early.
-Even if a cancer is found by screening, you may still die from lung cancer.
+Still, it’s important to be aware that screening with LDCT will not find all lung cancers, and not all of the cancers that are found will be found early.
+Even if a cancer is found by screening, you could still die from lung cancer.
 Also, LDCT often finds things that turn out not to be cancer, but have to be checked out with more tests to know what they are.
-This can mean more CT scans, or even invasive tests such as a lung biopsy, in which a piece of lung tissue is removed with a needle or in surgery.
+You might need more CT scans, or even invasive tests such as a lung biopsy, in which a piece of lung tissue is removed with a needle or during surgery.
 These tests have risks of their own (see above).

-Screening should only be done at facilities that have the right type of CT scanner and that have a great deal of experience in LD CT scans for lung cancer screening.
-The facility should also have a team of specialists that can provide the appropriate care and follow-up of patients with abnormal results on the scans.
+Screening should only be done at facilities that have the right type of CT scanner and that have experience in LDCT scans for lung cancer screening.
+The facility should also have a team of specialists that can give patients the appropriate care and follow-up if there are abnormal results on the scans.
 You might not have the right kind of facility nearby, so you may need to travel some distance to be screened.

-If you and your doctor decide that you should be screened, you should get a LDCT every year until you reach the age of 74, as long as you remain in good health.
+If you and your doctor decide that you should be screened, you should get a LDCT every year until you reach the age of 74, as long as you are still in good health.

-If you are a current smoker, you should receive counseling about stopping.
+If you smoke, you should get counseling about stopping.
 You should be told about your risk of lung cancer and referred to a smoking cessation program.
 Screening is not a good alternative to stopping smoking.
-For help quitting smoking, see our document Guide to Quitting Smoking or call the American Cancer Society at 1-800-227-2345.
+For help quitting, see our Guide to Quitting Smoking or call the American Cancer Society at 1-800-227-2345.